pytransitions/transitions/README.md

 >>> 'liquid'

 # And that state can change...
+# Either calling the shiny new trigger methods
 lump.evaporate()
 lump.state
 >>> 'gas'

+# Or by calling the trigger method directly
 lump.trigger('ionize')
 lump.state
 >>> 'plasma'
 ```

 Notice the shiny new methods attached to the `Matter` instance (`evaporate()`, `ionize()`, etc.).
 Each method triggers the corresponding transition.
-You don't have to explicitly define these methods anywhere; the name of each transition is bound to the model passed to the `Machine` initializer (in this case, `lump`).
-To be more precise, your model **should not** already contain methods with the same name as event triggers since `transitions` will only attach convenience methods to your model if the spot is not already taken.
-If you want to modify that behaviour, have a look at the [FAQ](examples/Frequently%20asked%20questions.ipynb).
-Furthermore, there is a method called `trigger` now attached to your model (if it hasn't been there before).
-This method lets you execute transitions by name in case dynamic triggering is required.
+Transitions can also be triggered _dynamically_ by calling the `trigger()` method provided with the name of the transition, as shown above.
+More on this in the [Triggering a transition](#triggers) section.

 ### <a name="states"></a>States